-Unlike employees, freelance paralegals can also set their own rates based upon their skills, experience, and what the market will bear.
-They can market their services to any attorney who is interesting in contracting with them for services rendered on either a short-term or long-term basis, by the day, week, month, or as needed.
+Unlike employees, freelance paralegals can also set their own rates based on their skills, experience, and what the market will bear.
+They can market their services to any attorney who is interested in contracting with them for services rendered on either a short-term or long-term basis, by the day, week, month, or as needed.

 In short, freelancing as a paralegal allows you to work from anywhere, as long as you have access to the necessary technology and resources.
 This independence provides the opportunity to travel, relocate, or live in a location of your choice without sacrificing your career.

 Freelance paralegals work as a paralegal in their chosen area of law, and must also play the role of business owner with the ability to use their marketing skills to find clients and help their business grow.

 To help ensure success, freelance paralegals must market themselves via direct mail, social media, referrals, and advertising to attorneys to get the word out about the services they offer.

 It also requires a large degree of self-discipline, time management skills, and the ability to market yourself.

 By taking on the responsibility of managing your own business, you develop valuable entrepreneurial skills that can be applied to other aspects of your life.
 This personal development can contribute to your long-term success and fulfillment.

 Freelancing exposes you to different legal practices, industries, and professionals.
 This exposure enhances your knowledge and expertise, expands your professional network, and increases your marketability.

 In addition to the business side of things, a freelance paralegal can also explore multiple roles and fields in a wide range of legal work.

 You have the freedom to explore different practice areas, work with various clients, and engage in diverse legal projects.
 This variety keeps your work fresh and exciting, allowing you to continuously learn and expand your skill set.